I love designing solutions that solve problems.

 The key to doing that is understanding what I call “The ‘W’s'” (who, when, what, why…and how) use cases for your current solution in order to re-create a better version of it.

-I utilise all of my UX skill set and knowledge of human psychology and heuristics to help achieve that.
+I utilise all of my UX skillset and knowledge of human psychology and heuristics to help achieve that.

 Let me take you through an overview of my process.

-It's got to start with people.
-Their needs are crucial to solution accuracy and adoption.
-The strongly advised step is to organise an activity focused around people from your market - your users.
-You get them in the room, I'll do the rest.
-Activities I've commonly used at this stage are stakeholder interviews/workshops, diary studies, requirements and constraints tasks, field studies, as well as competitive study and analysis.
+Activities I’ve commonly used at this stage are stakeholder interviews/workshops, diary studies, requirements and constraints tasks, field studies, as well as competitive study and analysis.

-A design delivery should never be the end because as your business grows, your users evolve as do their needs so applying UX principles to iterate your solution will be a key part of the UX process to your continued success.
 Iterating on a design including running activities such as Surveys, Analytics reviews, Search log Analysis, Usability bug reviews and Feedback reviews.